-US Club Rankings, widely appreciated as the most valid and inclusive rankings platform in the sport, is assembled by using tournament finishes from all governing bodies, polls of coaches and college placement information.
+US Club Rankings, widely appreciated as the most valid and inclusive rankings platform in the sport of softball, is assembled by using tournament finishes from all governing bodies, polls of coaches and college placement information.
 Here's a look at the 18u Top 10; you can see the entire breakdown HERE:

 1) East Cobb Bullets – Schnute – Coach Greg Schnute